-NOTE: COMPAQ.TRP is a sample trap file provided on the Compaq Insight Management MIBs diskette.
+NOTE: COMPAQ.TRP is a sample trap file located in the directory \SUNNET\README.TXT in the Compaq Systems Management Toolkit.
 Look in the README.TXT file for complete instructions on integrating this file with an existing SNMP trap file.